Finding Remote Jobs: A Review of Indeed

 Finding the “perfect” jobs website for freelance/remote work is probably impossible because most websites will have their pros and cons.

 If you are looking to start work immediately, Indeed may not be the right platform, because clients may take weeks to respond.
 Also, some clients may have 30 to 60 days payment terms, so this can affect your cash flow.

-It is likely that you find reputable companies on the site, from established businesses to education institutions.
+It is likely that you find reputable companies on the site, from established businesses to educational institutions.

-Indeed may have some issues, but as a popular jobs site, it is a useful source for remote jobs, alongside other websites.
+Indeed may have some issues, but as a popular job site, it is a useful source for remote jobs, alongside other websites.